Video released of latest Kyron Hinton police encounter

 A law enforcement officer tried to calm him down, saying "You're good, relax, just breathe."

-Hinton's mom responded to his please, saying "I'm right here, Ky,'"as she tried to reassure him.
+Hinton's mom responded to his pleas, saying "I'm right here, Ky,'" as she tried to reassure him.

 EMS and deputies stressed they were trying to assist him, at one point saying, "We're not here to hurt you, we're here to help you."